US STOCKS-Dow, S&P 500 end down slightly as Apple, energy weigh

 The Dow Jones industrial average fell 23.65 points, or 0.13 percent, to 17,623.05, the S&P 500 lost 3.97 points, or 0.19 percent, to 2,071.18 and the Nasdaq Composite added 2.84 points, or 0.06 percent, to 5,034.70.

-Among the top Nasdaq gainers, shares of Ctrip.com were up 22.1 percent at $90.78 after the online travel firm said it would merge with Qunar Cayman Islands.
+Among the top Nasdaq gainers, hares of Ctrip.com was up 22.1 percent at $90.78 after the online travel firm said it would merge with Qunar Cayman Islands.
 Qunar jumped 7.9 percent to $42.65.

 Strong quarterly results from tech companies have helped improve expectations for overall U.S. third-quarter earnings.

-S&P 500 earnings are forecast to have declined 2.8 percent in the quarter, based on actual results from about 35 percent of the S&P 500 companies and estimates for the rest, compared with a 4.2 percent decline forecast at the start of the month, according to Thomson Reuters data.
+S&P 500 earnings are estimated to have declined a more modest 2.8 percent in the quarter, compared with 4.2 percent forecast at the start of the month, according to Thomson Reuters data.

 Data showed new U.S. home sales fell 11.5 percent in September, suggesting a softening of the housing market.
 An index of housing shares was down 0.4 percent.

-Other gainers included Pep Boys, which jumped 23.4 percent to $14.99 after it agreed to be acquired by Bridgestone for $15 per share.
+Among other gainers, Pep Boys jumped 23.4 percent to $14.99 after it agreed to be acquired by Bridgestone for $15 per share.

 About 6.1 billion shares changed hands on U.S. exchanges, below the 7.3 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by Nick Zieminski and James Dalgleish)
+(Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by James Dalgleish and Nick Zieminski)

 * RBI says yield on 35-day cash management bills at 6.2949 percent